The Story of Sue Ryder

 Two Occupational Therapy students from Flinders University volunteered at Klibur Domin

-Two students from Flinders University, SA, who are currently studying for a Masters in Occupational Therapy, Sarah and Natalia, recently spent eight weeks volunteering at Klibur Domin gaining practical experience as part of their coursework.
+Sarah and Natalia, two students from Flinders University, SA, spent eight weeks volunteering at Klibur Domin, gaining practical experience as part of the coursework for their Masters Degree in Occupational Therapy.
 They prepared this Power Point presentation to show their fellow students and lecturers about their work and achievements during the placement.
-Their contribution to the rehabilitation program is greatly appreciated.
+Their contribution to the rehabilitation program has been greatly appreciated.